Check cpu-usage

 Percentage

-Time spent by niced (prioritized) processes executing in user mode; this also includes guest_nice time.
+Time spent by niced (prioritized) processes executing in user mode.

 soft_interrupts